slochower/smirnoff-host-guest-manuscript/manuscript.md

 ### Choice of host-guest systems
 In this study, we report the binding thermodynamics of 43 host-guest complexes (Figure @fig:host-guest-pairs and Table @tbl:host-guests) computed using three different force fields.
 The complexes consist of either α- or β-cyclodextrin as host molecules and a series of small molecule guests containing ammonium, carboxylate, or cyclic alcohol functional groups.
-Cyclodextrins are cyclic polymers consisting of six (αCD) or seven (βCD) glucose monomers in the shape of a truncated cone.
+The cyclodextrins in the current study are cyclic polymers consisting of six (αCD) or seven (βCD) glucose monomers in the shape of a truncated cone.
-The equilibrium constants and standard molar enthalpies of binding for these 43 complexes have been measured using isothermal titration calorimetry (ITC) and nuclear magnetic resonance spectroscopy (NMR) [@1236RpaUv] and computationally in [@HVgz5rZq].
+The equilibrium constants and standard molar enthalpies of binding for these 43 complexes have been measured using isothermal titration calorimetry (ITC) and nuclear magnetic resonance spectroscopy (NMR) [@1236RpaUv].
-As in Henriksen, *et al.* [@HVgz5rZq], only a single stereoisomer was considered for the 1-methylammonium guests because it was not clear whether a mixture or a pure solution was used in Rekharsky, et al. [@1236RpaUv], and the ΔG difference between each stereoisomer is expected to be < 0.1 kcal/mol [@g7xxBB7m].
+Calculations on these host-guest systems have been performed previously [@HVgz5rZq], and like Henriksen, *et al*., only a single stereoisomer was considered for the 1-methylammonium guests because it was not clear whether a mixture or a pure solution was used in Rekharsky, et al. [@1236RpaUv], and the ΔG difference between each stereoisomer is expected to be < 0.1 kcal/mol [@g7xxBB7m].

 ![Structures of the two cyclodextrin hosts and 33 guest molecules in this study which together comprise 43 unique host-guest pairs.](images/host-guest-pairs.png){#fig:host-guest-pairs}